mblayman/mattlayman.com/site/index.md

   we earned Frederick a finalist spot in Amazon's [2017 City on a Cloud Innovation Challenge](https://aws.amazon.com/stateandlocal/cityonacloud/2017finalists/).

-I care deeply about the place I now call home, and I push hard to make sure that its citizens have the opportunity to learn about technology.
+I care deeply about my home,
+and I push hard to make sure
+that its citizens have the opportunity to learn about technology.